SFTtech/stiefelsystem/README.md

 ## Setup

-Basic steps (commands below):
+Gist:

-- You create a Debian-based OS image which is booted on client and server
+- We create a debian based boostrapping system image
-- This image is flashed on an USB drive, which is used to boot the client
+- We flash this image on an USB drive, which is used to boot the client
-- The same system is kexec'd on your server to serve the root disk
+- The same boostrapping image is kexec'd on your server to serve the root disk over network

-The scripts in this repo automate all of those task (apart from the thinking...)

-- Make shure you have all dependencies installed
-  * `cp config-example.yaml config.yaml` and edit it to your wishes.
-  * Select the modules that are appropriate for your system.
-- create the stiefelsystem ramdisk (for use by server and client)
-  * `sudo ./create-initrd` prepares the debian-based initrd, as a folder and as an archive
-  * You can check out the initrd with `sudo ./test-nspawn`
-  * You can check out server and client interactions with `sudo ./test-qemu server` and `sudo ./test-qemu client`

-- Setup the `stiefel-autokexec` service on the laptop (and provide it with the ramdisk and config) and setup the nbd rootfs hook in your initfs on your OS
-  * `sudo ./setup-server-os` sets up your system, asking for permission for every operation.
-It sets up:
-    * The `stiefel-autokexec.service`
-    * Initrd hooks that can mount your root disk from the network
-    * A network manager rule to disable control of the network partition network device
-- Create a USB boot drive
-  * `sudo ./setup-client-usbdrive /dev/sdxxx` creates the usb drive

-- To reset the AES key, run `rm aes-key` (newly created ramdisks won't work with older ones)
+Steps:
+- visit the config file, but all defaults should be good to go
+  - the suitable defaults should be set by your Linux distribution in this file!
+- `sudo stiefelctl update`: update the bootstrap image
+- `sudo stiefelctl create-usbdrive /dev/sdxxx`: flash client boot usb thumbdrive with bootstrap image
+- `sudo stiefelctl server`: wait until client connects to serve disks
+  - or, enable/run `stiefelsystem.service` which just runs `stiefelctl server`

+## Development

+- `stiefelctl test-nspawn` to test the stiefelOS image
+- `stiefelctl test-qemu <client|server>` to test client-server interactions with virtual machines

+- To your secret key, remove `aes-key` at the location specified in the config.

 # Why don't you use X in the tech stack?